Nel-S/largest-infdev-diamond-vein/README.md

 1. Download the repository, either as a ZIP file from GitHub (which you then extract) or by cloning it through Git.
 2. Open [the Settings file](./Settings%20(MODIFY%20THIS).cuh) in your favorite code editor, and replace the examples of input data with your own, and the settings with your own.
 (For enumerations like `Version`, the list of supported values can be found in [Allowed Values for Settings.cuh](./Allowed%20Values%20for%20Settings.cuh).)

-(Note: If a multi-day runtime cannot be avoided, one setting the program comes with is the ability to divide one's runs into "partial runs", so that a run can be restarted midway-through at a later time.)
+(Note: If you are looking for the lowest 48 bits of worldseeds, at bare minimum two veins will be necessary: this will currently require running the program multiple times, once for each vein.
+If multi-day runtimes cannot be avoided, one setting the program comes with is the ability to divide your runs into "partial runs", so that a run can be restarted midway-through at a later time.)

 3. Go back and double-check your input data.
-There is an 80% chance you inputted something incorrectly the first time, and any mistakes will prevent the program from deriving the correct <!-- worldseeds --> internal states.
+There is an 80% chance you inputted something incorrectly the first time, and any mistakes will prevent the program from deriving the correct internal states, and by extension, the correct lowest 48 bits of worldseeds.
 4. Once you're *completely certain* your input data is correct&mdash;if you wish to run the program on Google Colab:
     1. Visit [the website](https://colab.research.google.com), sign in with a Google account, and create a new notebook.
     2. Open the Files sidebar to the left and upload the program's files, making sure to keep the files' structure the way it originally was (the underlying code files are inside a folder named src, etc.).
 Don't forget to upload the modified Settings file instead of the original.